Getting an Interview

 Advice to the recruiters: don't waste job seekers' time on the phone and have them go through several Gallup tests (which are very redundant) and rather have them come to the office for an in-person interview after the initial phone interview, especially if they are local!

-I applied through other source and the process took 3 days – interviewed at Stryker in June 2010.
+I applied through other source.
+The process took 3 days – interviewed at Stryker in April 2010.

 - What is lowest you will take for your pay 1 Answer

 Is this helpful?
 The community relies on everyone sharing – Add Anonymous Interview Review